kolergy/agent_bean/README.md

 - **Ability to perform action on files** to have an actual effect on code
 - **Improve Model managment**
     - Eliminate memory leaks beter estimation of model memory needs
-    - Model memory setimation depending on model quantisation
+    - Model memory estimation depending on model quantisation
 - **improve transformers loading**: for 8 and 4 bits quantisation
 - **Actions backlog**: a backlog of actions to be executed
 - **Ability to execute code in a sealed container**: to provide direct feedback to the agent